Fun facts about reading habits around the world.

 All-ages gaming tomorrow

-Join us tomorrow, Friday, March 1 from 2-3:15 p.m. for a free all-ages gaming session where you can enjoy video gaming on Wii and X-box 360 Kinect with your friends and family.
+Join us tomorrow, Friday, May 3 from 2:30-3:45 p.m. for a free all-ages gaming session where you can enjoy video gaming on Wii and X-box 360 Kinect with your friends and family.
+Starting this month, please note permanent change of time to 2:30 from 2 p.m. because of ESL classes at 2 p.m.

 Paws to Read Saturday

-This Saturday, March 2 from 11 a.m. – noon, youngsters from K-fifth grades are invited to share their favorite books with Hondo, a therapy dog who loves listening to stories, at a free Paws to Read session.
+Saturday, May 4 from 11 a.m. – noon, youngsters from K-fifth grades are invited to share their favorite books with Hondo, a therapy dog who loves listening to stories, at a free Paws to Read session.
 This is a great way for beginning readers to build confidence.

 Free teen gaming happens on Tuesdays from 4–5:30 p.m. for teens in the 7th-12th grades.
 Enjoy X-box 360 Kinect, Wii and snacks.

 Our free PALS (Pagosa Adult Learning Services) takes place on Mondays from 10 a.m. – 3 p.m., plus Tuesdays and Thursdays from 4:30 – 7 p.m.
 Come to your library to get help from Mark with high school equivalency, GED, college prep, financial aid, tutoring and more.
-Note that PALS will not take place the week of Spring Break (March 25 – Mar 29).
-PALS generally follows the school schedule, so when they are off, Mark is off.
+Note no PALS Note no PALS from Thursday, May 2 through Thursday, May 9 or on May 21.

 Free tech sessions

-Drop in with your technology questions on Tuesdays from 10 a.m.-noon and Thursdays from 2-4 p.m.
+Drop in with your technology questions on Thursdays from 2-4 p.m.
+Please note there will be no tech sessions on Tuesdays in May.
+They will resume in June.

 Books on CD